pantheon-systems/documentation/source/_docs/site-billing.md

  You should get a message saying "Card has been updated."
 ### Do Not Bill This Site to a Card
-If you've [downgraded to a Free plan from a paid plan](/docs/site-plan#downgrade-current-plan), remove the card as a payment method for the site:
+After [downgrading from a paid plan to Sandbox](/docs/site-plan/), remove the card as a payment method for the site:

 1. Go to the Site Dashboard and select **<span class="glyphicons glyphicons-cogwheel"></span> Settings**, then click **Billing**.
 2. Select **Do not bill this site to a card** from the drop down menu within **Your Credit Cards** section.